MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/re2.md

 ---
-title:  Regular expressions - Azure Data Explorer
+title:  RE2 syntax - Azure Data Explorer
-description: This article lists the regular expression syntax accepted by Kusto Query Language (KQL). ms.reviewer: alexans ms.topic: reference ms.date: 08/02/2023
+description: This article lists the RE2 regular expression syntax accepted by Kusto Query Language (KQL). ms.reviewer: alexans ms.topic: reference ms.date: 08/03/2023
 ---
-# Regular expressions
+# RE2 syntax

-This article provides an overview of regular expression syntax supported by [Kusto Query Language (KQL)](index.md), which is the syntax of the [RE2 library](https://github.com/google/re2/wiki/Syntax).
+This article provides an overview of regular expression syntax supported by [Kusto Query Language (KQL)](index.md), which is the syntax of the RE2 library.

 ## Use regular expressions in Kusto